 In order to document his observations, and because he enjoys writing, Bob has authored or co-authored approximately 65 publications.
 These include two books on birds and birding trails in East Texas, a beginner's guide to Southwestern dragonflies, and articles in both technical literature and popular newspapers and magazines.
 Writing Credits.

-Currently he leads birding and natural history tours for Naturalist Journeys in the U.S. and Latin America.
+In 2020, Bob retired from leading birding and natural history tours for Naturalist Journeys in the U.S. and Latin America.

 Dale photographing insects at Copper Canyon, Cochise County, AZ